Beat-YT/FNFestival-Events/README.md

 ## GUITAR

-The lead part must starts with the text event `PART GUITAR`
+The lead part must starts with the text event (track name type) `PART GUITAR`

 Events that only apply to the lead instrument: